-A further sequel was made with the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and the upcoming Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.
+A further sequel was made with the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.

 (Nominee for Best Special Effects and Best Makeup Effects at this site’s Best of 2009 Awards).